bonktree/tayga/docs/nat64/README.md

 # Dynamic Pool / Dynamic Address-Port Mapping
 This implementation uses Tayga's dynamic pool mapping functionality.
 This relies on allocating a translation network of private IPv4 address space, containing sufficient addresses for the number of active IPv6-only clients.
 Each IPv6-only client will be dynamically assigned an IPv4 address in the translation network by Tayga.
 The Linux kernel will then perform NAPT (Masquerade) from the translation network to a shared IPv4 address or address pool.
-This approach is recommended for all networks which are not service providers as it provides a high level of address and port reuse and also allows the same public IPv4 to be used for traditional NAT44 for networks which also offer dual stack service.
+This approach is recommended for all networks which are not service providers as it provides a high level of address and port reuse and also allows the same public IPv4 to be used for traditional NAT44 on the same router, for networks which provide dual-stack.

 ## Addressing
 The following IP addresses are used in this example: